Home » Blog » How does epiglottic collapse affect OSA severity?

 More responsive to oral appliance therapy and orofacial myofunctional therapy.

 This study shows how important it is to find the root cause of a patient’s OSA when evaluating and treating them.
 The underlying anatomy affects both the AHI index and the appropriate treatment.
 Targeting treatment to each patient can increase the effectiveness of treatment.
 When patients have a treatment plan that helps them, they’re more likely to stick with it and see the long-term health benefits that come from treating sleep apnea.

 Patients who suffer from epiglottic collapse don’t always respond to CPAP treatment.
 While some doctors recommend surgery as a first-line intervention for this condition, oral appliance therapy represents a safe, non-invasive option.

-When you see a patient who says that they have been diagnosed with sleep apnea, do you ask them if they know the underlying cause?
-Part of helping our patients is getting a full picture of their diagnosis so we can make sure that they get a treatment plan that they can comply with, and that will change their lives.
+When you see a patient who says they have been diagnosed with sleep apnea, do you ask them if they know the underlying cause?
+Part of helping our patients is getting a full picture of their diagnosis so we can make sure they get a treatment plan that they can comply with and that will change their lives.

 Dr. Meghna Dassani has practiced dentistry for over two decades and is passionate about the role dentists play in whole-body health.
 You can learn more at her website: MeghnaDassani.com.